MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 	**IMPORTANT:** A warning message is displayed indicating it can take up to 15 minutes before Alex can sign in again.
 Given the time constraints with the training, you will **NOT** try to verify whether Alex can log back in.
 If you want, you can try logging in as Alex at a later time if you're on a break or have spare time and you want to test this out.
 For now, remain on LON-CL1 and simply close the **Unblock sign-in** window.

 48. On LON-CL1, leave your browser and all tabs open and proceed to the next exercise.

+### Task 4 - Verify role management

+In this task, you will begin by examining the administrative properties of two users, Joni Sherman and Lynne Robbins.
+You will then log into the Microsoft 365 home page on the Client 2 VM (LON-CL2) as each user to confirm several of the changes that you made when managing their administrative delegation in the prior tasks.
+Finally, as Lynne Robbins, you will perform two important user account maintenance tasks - resetting passwords and blocking user accounts.

 # Proceed to Lab 1 - Exercise 2